Cubs vs. Cardinals: Betting Trends, Records ATS, Home/Road Splits

 Cubs vs. Cardinals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Nico Hoerner and the Chicago Cubs will meet Paul Goldschmidt and the St. Louis Cardinals on Saturday at London Stadium, at 1:10 PM ET.
+The Chicago Cubs and St. Louis Cardinals will send Marcus Stroman and Matthew Liberatore, respectively, out to start when the two squads square off on Sunday at London Stadium, at 10:10 AM ET.

-Oddsmakers list the Cubs as -135 favorites on the moneyline, while giving the underdog Cardinals +110 moneyline odds to win.
-The contest's total is set at 14 runs.
+The favored Cubs have -140 moneyline odds against the underdog Cardinals, who are listed at +115.
+The over/under for the matchup has been set at 11.5 runs.

 Rep your team with officially licensed Cubs gear!
 Head to Fanatics to find jerseys, shirts, and much more.